East Texas Attractions and Things to Do

 Jacksonville is known as the "Tomato Capital of the World" from a time when the area was a huge producer and shipper of tomatoes.
 The Tomato Bowl, a WPA project, is the home of the Jacksonville High School "Fightin' Indians" football and soccer teams.

-Annual Jacksonville events include the "Tomato Fest" celebration, the ATV Mud Nationals, and the "Tops in Texas Rodeo" in July.
+Annual Jacksonville events include the "Tomato Fest" celebration and the "Tops in Texas Rodeo" in July.

 Lake Jacksonville, Texas ... dam and lakeview (photo by the author)